DesmondChongQiXiang/FIT3077/README.md

 - Reviewed Ian's Sprint 2 prototype using ISO/IEC 25010 quality model.
 - Advised about some grammar errors on the Google Doc for Sprint 3.
 - Created a video presentation demonstrating different types of chit card scenarios.

+**Rohan**
+- Implemented the winEventPublisher class with full functionality
+- Implemented the winEventListener class with full functionality
+- Implemented the PirateChitCard class with full functionality
+- Modified the presets to set up the chit cards to include dragon pirate chit cards
+- Modified the default game board method move character by steps to account for all functionality of moving backwards
+- Modified the dragon pirate and animal pirate chit card classes so that they don’t move the players forward if already flipped over
+- Reviewed Desmond’s Sprint 2 Prototype using IS0/IEC 25010 Quality model
+- Updated the class diagram to include the new classes and newest methods for all classes
+- Added all the cardinalities to the class diagram